-Macrogen recently partnered with Edico Genome to reinforce its Bio-IT infrastructure with new DRAGEN processors.
-By deploying several DRAGEN Bio-IT Processors, which are designed and manufactured by Edico Genome, Macrogen will be able to provide faster processing and analysis of high-throughput NGS data.
+Macrogen (now Psomagen) recently partnered with Edico Genome to reinforce its Bio-IT infrastructure with new DRAGEN processors.
+By deploying several DRAGEN Bio-IT Processors, which are designed and manufactured by Edico Genome, Macrogen (now Psomagen) will be able to provide faster processing and analysis of high-throughput NGS data.

-Accurate DNA sequencing and genomic analysis is reliant on advanced technology.
+Accurate DNA sequencing and genomic analysis are reliant on advanced technology.
 To this end, clinicians and researchers use powerful processors and collection instruments to capture and analyze genetic data from patients.
 The DRAGEN will advance and improve Macrogen’s ability to provide this service.
-The reason: The DRAGEN has been designed to meet the data demands of DNA sequencing and analysis, while ensuring maximum sensitivity and precision.
-In tests with the new processors, Macrogen found that they could analyze a HiSeq X Ten genome in just 26 minutes.
+The reason: The DRAGEN has been designed to meet the data demands of DNA sequencing and analysis while ensuring maximum sensitivity and precision.
+In tests with the new processors, Macrogen (now Psomagen) found that they could analyze a HiSeq X Ten genome in just 26 minutes.

 With DRAGEN, Macrogen Advances NGS IT Infrastructure